"I Feel Awkward on Camera": How to Overcome Camera Shyness in a Professional Portrait Shoot

 I’ll be direct: you don’t.

-Confidence in a photograph isn’t something you bring—it’s something we build together through a clear, structured, and professional process.
-You don’t need to know how to “pose” or act naturally on cue; that’s my job.
-Overcoming camera shyness isn’t about learning generic tips—it’s about trusting a workflow designed to bring out your authentic story.
+Confidence in a photograph isn’t something you bring with you—it’s something we build together through a clear, structured, and professional process.
+You do not need to know how to “pose” or act naturally on cue; that is my burden to carry, not yours.
+Overcoming camera shyness isn’t about learning generic tips from a YouTube video—it’s about trusting a workflow designed to strip away self-consciousness and reveal your authentic story.
+As someone who naturally observes rather than performs, I understand the vulnerability of being watched.
+That is why my process is designed to protect you from it.

 Confidence is in the Collaboration: The Pre-Shoot Strategy